spitz-dan-l/wreck/README.md

 With (2) we can perform "enhancement" and "cleanup" on the scrollback history, drawing attention to what we want and hiding repetitive or otherwise irrelevant sections of text.

 There is a slippery slope with a plastic scrollback history.
 We have the opportunity to do much more than just (1) and (2).
 Common tropes might call for "rewriting" events entirely.
-Time-travel mechanics, or psychological horror themes of unreliable memories, or postmodern conceptual relativism come to mind.
+Time-travel mechanics, or psychological horror themes with unreliable memories, or postmodern conceptual relativism come to mind.
 In Venience World I have elected to steer clear of these, sticking to some conservative rules:

 - Don't adjust history scrolled too far above the current view.
 - Don't *alter* anything; only annotate, restyle or hide.